 So quite clearly the correct term to refer to something in demand is sought-after.

 The correct form is in the throes of and it comes from the rather archaic word throe, which means a violent pain or struggle.

-So when you’re in the throes of something, you’re going to considerable pain or effort in order to get through it.
+So when you’re in the throes of something, you’re going to considerable pain or effort to get through it.

-In our next post: If you’re a website owner who’s not yet sure whether to have a blog or news feed as part of your content generation strategy then our 3-point checklist will help you choose.
+In our next post: Not sure whether to have a blog or news feed as part of your content generation strategy?
+Our 3-point checklist will help you choose.